fetchrobotics/docs/source/indigo_to_melodic.rst

    - The LEDs on the PS3 controller may continually blink, even though it is connected.
    - Inputs may not be sent from the PS3 controller if the accelerometers in the controller do not detect motion.
+This can result in jerky motion when using the controller.

+   We are hoping to determine fixes for these in the near future.

 #.
 At this point the robot is probably working fine and is ready for use!

 Compatibility of Other Computers Used with the Robot
 ----------------------------------------------------